Timber Frame Vs SIP Construction: What's Best For Your Self Build

 From Timber to SIPs – Choosing What’s Right for You

-Choosing the right system isn’t just about price or style.
-It’s about how you want your home to perform—thermally, structurally, and environmentally—for decades to come.
-And with modern homes expected to be more energy-efficient than ever, the decision you make at the structural stage will have a direct impact on your running costs, comfort, and carbon footprint.
+Choosing the right system isn’t all about price or style.
+It’s about how you want your home to perform.
+Thermal, structural, and environmental factors all need to be weighed up.
+With modern homes expected to be energy-efficient, these early structural decisions are important.

-In this guide, we’ll cut through the jargon and focus on two of the most popular modern methods of construction—timber-frame and SIPs—and explore how each can integrate seamlessly with renewable solutions like heat pumps, underfloor heating, solar PV, and MVHR.
-Because building your own home isn’t just about walls and roofs—it’s about creating a future-proof space that works for you and the planet.
+In this guide, we’ll focus on two of the most popular modern methods of construction, timber frame and SIPs.
+We'll also discuss renewable energy, so you can create a home suitable for you and the planet.
+Building a home isn’t all about four walls; it’s about creating a future-proof space that works for you and the planet.

 Supplier Shortlist: Timber-Frame & SIPs Specialists